-NOVEMBER: Fall in love with Autumn in Seoul, South Korea
+NOVEMBER: Fall in love with Autumn in Seoul

-Bright strobing lights.
-Frenetic pop beats.
-Despite its sprightly representation, the pulsating city of Seoul also boasts a wide array of idyllic spots to admire beautiful autumn foliage and cool, crisp weather.
-One of the best autumn viewing spots, take in the beauty of the season at Yeouido Park with a picturesque bicycle ride along the Han River.
+The pulsating city of Seoul boasts a wide array of idyllic spots to admire beautiful autumn foliage in cool, crisp weather.
+Take in the beauty of the season at Yeouido Park, one of the best autumn viewing spots, with a picturesque bicycle ride along the Han River.

 With an estimated of 2 million attendees every year, the Seoul Lantern Festival is one of the city's best-known cultural celebrations.
 Held along the Cheonggycheon Stream in downtown Seoul, the free admission event features hundreds of intricate life size lanterns created by both international and local artists.
 Take part in a variety of lantern-themed activities including a lantern making contest.